softwareengel/Obsidian/_posts/2024-02-13_python_search_80Lines.md

 ---
-Title: A search engine in 80 lines of Python
+title: A search engine in 80 lines of Python
 tags:
   - Python
   - Search